Creating an Anti-Racist Learning Environment: Honoring Students During Challenging Times

 Shandreka Rankin

-In June we published a Tip of the Week article challenging us to establish antiracist learning environments in our classrooms.
+Having an antiracist learning environment in our classrooms is essential.
 The sheer magnitude of institutional racism in our society is going to require action by everyone to achieve the changes needed.
 One of the ways we will contribute to this change is through a series of articles titled “Creating an Anti-Racist Learning Environment.”

 The classroom environment has always been a priority at The Daily CAFE.
 We devote chapters of books to this topic, create website content, and offer an online seminar to improve learning environments so every child thrives and grows as a reader and writer, and we are always learning more.